the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_functions/_index.md

 {{< checkpoint >}}

 Look at the code below.
-Discuss the check-in questions in your group and answer the questions on your Google doc before moving on:
+Answer the questions in your notebook before moving on:

 0. What argument does the `hexagon` function take?
 0. How is that argument used in the `hexagon` function?
 0. What line of code is the `hexagon` function called?
-0. What line of code is the `draw_pattern()` function called?
+0. What line of code is the `draw_pattern` function called?

 ```python
 def hexagon(side_length):